All kinds of professing Christians believe Christ’s

 All these ecclesiastical groups, and many beside, claim they are the people to whom God reveals ‘all the truth’ through the mechanism of apostolic succession, which itself depends on a charism.
 Their bishops (but no other groups’ bishops) receive a spiritual power from God in fulfillment of Jesus’ promise in John 16:13: “He shall guide you into all the truth.”One scholar writes, “Where in practice was this apostolic testimony or tradition to be found?… First, the identity of oral tradition with the original revelation is guaranteed by the unbroken succession of bishops in the great sees going back lineally to the apostles.
 Secondly, an additional safeguard is supplied by the Holy Spirit, for the message was committed to the Church, and the Church is the home of the Spirit.
 Indeed, the Church’s bishops are on his view [i.e., Irenaeus] Spirit-endowed men who have been vouchsafed ‘an infallible charism of truth.’”
 J.N.D.
 Kelley, Early Christian Doctrine, 37.

-All powers like charism, and like tongues and prophecy, claim to be from God, and the means by which He is completing His revelation of the truth for our present day and the future.
+All powers like charism, and like tongues and prophecy, claim to be from God and are the means by which He is completing His revelation of the truth for our present day and the future.
 The seed of truth planted in the apostles is flowering today through special bishops.
 But the claim is self-refuting, of course.
 If one church’s bishops are receiving ‘all the truth’ and part of that truth is that another church’s bishops are not receiving ‘all the truth,’ who can mediate or dispute between them based on apostolic revelation?
 None can, and thus they are all cut off from the waters they claim feed the tree.
 The seed has no living connection to the flower.

 But there is a far better reason to reject apostolic succession than logic.
 It’s this.
 At some level, all bishops are able to comprehend the spiritual truth of the death and resurrection of the Messiah, because it has been interpreted and taught for them by others who came before them.
 But in the Upper Room, the disciples couldn’t interpret it, nor teach it.
 And that inability is what made them – the night before Christ’s death, and for the rest of their lives – so very, very, different from every bishop who ever lived after them.